 The author of the original post on Orchid states that she specializes "in setting fantastic opals in the work" which she was purchasing from "Eagle Creek Opals...Bill Kasso.
 This made the work particularly unique because Bill has a cutting style which is very special as well as the material he mines."

-No matter how special the opals, if other people can buy the same (or similar) opals from Bill Kasso (of any one else) you are not adding any unique element.
+No matter how special the opals, if other people can buy the same (or similar) opals from Bill Kasso (or anyone else) you are not adding any unique element.

-Most of the images in this post are NOT credited to maker to protect everyone from threats, lawsuits, incrementation, and liable.
+Most of the images in this post are NOT credited to the maker to protect everyone from threats, lawsuits, incrementation, and libel.
 No endorsement or refutation is implied.

-What may distinguishes one piece of twig jewelry and the next in this post is:
+What may distinguish one piece of twig jewelry and the next in this post is:

 1. The quality of the photos